The Lean Language Reference

 (f : αm PUnit) : m PUnit

-Applies the monadic action f on every element in the list, left-to-right.
+Applies the monadic action f to every element in the list, in order.

-See List.mapM for the variant that collects results.
-See List.forA for the variant that works with Applicative.
+List.mapM is a variant that collects results.
+List.forA is a variant that works on any Applicative.

 🔗def